Concrete slab: On-site

-On-site concrete slabs are built on the building site using formwork - a type of boxing into which the wet concrete is poured.
+On-site concrete slabs are built on the building site using formwork, a type of boxing into which the wet concrete is poured.
 If the slab is to be reinforced, the rebars, or metal bars, are positioned within the formwork before the concrete is poured in.
 Plastic-tipped metal or plastic bar chairs, are used to hold the rebar away from the bottom and sides of the form-work, so that when the concrete sets it completely envelops the reinforcement.
 This concept is known as concrete cover.
 For a ground-bearing slab, the formwork may consist only of side walls pushed into the ground.
 For a suspended slab, the formwork is shaped like a tray, often supported by a temporary scaffold until the concrete sets.

 The formwork is commonly built from wooden planks and boards, plastic, or steel.
 On commercial building sites, plastic and steel are gaining popularity as they save labour.
 On low-budget or small-scale jobs, for instance when laying a concrete garden path, wooden planks are very common.
-After the concrete has set the wood may be removed, or left there permanently.
+After the concrete has set the wood may be removed.

+Formwork can also be permanent, and remain in situ post concrete pour.
+For large slabs or paths that are poured in sections, this permanent formwork can then also act as isolation joints within concrete slabs to reduce the potential for cracking due to concrete expansion or movement.

-In some cases formwork is not necessary - for instance, a ground slab surrounded by brick or block foundation walls, where the walls act as the sides of the tray and hardcore (rubble) acts as the base.
+In some cases formwork is not necessary.
+For instance, a ground slab surrounded by dense soil, brick or block foundation walls, where the walls act as the sides of the tray and hardcore (rubble) acts as the base.